Penn is undergoing a basketball overhaul. Here’s how the Quakers look on both sides.

 Spinoso’s new role

-Last season, senior center Nick Spinoso had the second-highest assist rate in the Ivy League and led the Quakers in assists with 107.
+Last season, senior center Nick Spinoso had the third-highest assist rate in the Ivy League and led the Quakers in assists with 107.
 With the addition of Williams, Donahue is looking to put his big man in fewer playmaking situations and run the offense through the point guard.

 “My feeling is that we’re going to put guards in those [playmaking] decisions,” Donahue said.
 “They’re going to be better with the ball and make others better.
 Nick can concentrate on scoring at the rim, shooting the three, getting ball screens, and getting out of them.”

-Spinoso is fine with that notion..
+Spinoso is fine with that notion.

 “[Coach Donahue] wants me doing less, which will do more for the team, and I definitely feel that,” he said.
 “It’s an adjustment.
 Last year was a big adjustment after Clark [Slajchert] went down.
 I felt like I had to make up for so much.
-It’s almost more of a trust factor, I’ve got to trust those guys to get in and out.
+It’s almost more of a trust factor.
+I’ve got to trust those guys to get in and out.
 I think those passes and playmaking will just come with the flow of the game.”

 Gayle’s continued development